 That first journey on open seas launched new ways for a group of sisters to serve the poor – and started an island community on the journey to being missionaries themselves.
 Today in the missions, young men and women novices are preparing to serve their people as religious brothers and sisters.
 Each receives annual help for their formation through the Society of St. Peter Apostle.

-Also, throughout Asia, Africa, the Pacific Islands and remote regions of Latin America, there are seminarians in formation.
+Also, throughout Asia, Africa, the Pacific Islands, and remote regions of Latin America, there are seminarians in formation.
 They have heard the Lord’s call to the priesthood but lack the financial help to complete their seminary studies.
 Like those preparing for religious life, these seminarians need your help.

 From Supermarket to ‘Sign of Hope’